serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 The `contentPath` specifies the path where the content of the site belongs.
 In the above section, we generated the static files for our blog site using Hugo.
 This location is what we specify here.

-Although, the `static-website` component can make use of `templateValues` using Mustache templates, our blog site does not use it.
+Although the `static-website` component can make use of `templateValues` using Mustache templates, our blog site does not use it.

 The `hostingDomain` and `aliasDomain` attributes are used to configure the CDN and map it to a domain name.